 REVIEW AND CERTIFICATION PROGRAM

-Provides a concise and practical review of cargo and bunker inspection, measurement, loss control, operations and safety, as well as the opportunity for qualified individuals to be certified in the area of Inspection / Survey of Marine Petroleum Cargoes or Bunkers.
+Provides a concise and practical review of cargo and bunker inspection, measurement, loss control, operations and safety, as well as the opportunity for qualified individuals to be certified as knowledgeable in the area of Inspection / Survey of Marine Petroleum Cargoes or Bunkers.

 ANATOMY OF THE PETROLEUM INDUSTRY

 This program follows a barrel of oil from its origins in the ground to its ultimate consumer use and shows how it gets to where it's going and how it is made into the product it ends up being.
 In doing so, participants are walked through the areas of land acquisition, exploration, production, transportation, storage, refining, and marketing of this fascinating, multifaceted industry.
 Whether you are just entering the industry or an "old hand" wishing to fill in your "knowledge gaps" this course is for you.

 This program is for anyone who deals with the filing, refuting, negotiating and/or settling of claims involving marine petroleum cargoes.
 It identifies the various types of cargo-related claims, such as those involving cargo quantity/quality, demurrage, pumping performance and others, and details the various ways to evaluate and ultimately settle them.
 The course is presented from a layman practitioner's perspective on a 'real-world' case basis and walks the participants through the seven phases of claims handling: from recognition through settlement.
 The course concludes with a mock arbitration of a cargo loss case using the principles learned during the program.

 MANAGEMENT OF THE SHIP AND SHORE INTERFACE